fabiobiondi/talk-angular-rxjs-real-usecases/README.md

 This repository contains the source code of my live coding session "RxJS: real world scenarios for Angular".

-#### MY GOAL
+## What I did

-Create some real-world examples in which I use an idiomatic approach in RxJS for managing common scenarios in Angular applications.
+I have written some real-world examples in which I use an idiomatic approach in RxJS for managing common scenarios in Angular applications.

 > This Angular project is not organized in `ngModule`s in order to keep it as simple as possibile and to focus on RxJS

 ---

-INSTALLATION
+## Installation

 1. Clone this repository